louis-earl/one-way-wellington/README.md

 # One Way Wellington
 Welcome to the One Way Wellington repository!
-This is a student project developed by Louis Earl, for Massey University and Wellington-based client, WREDA
+This is a student project developed by Louis Earl, for Massey University and Wellington-based client, WREDA.

 ![OWW Promotional Poster][poster]